-There are a whole bunch of horse folks and groups committed to sharing their passion for horses with newcomers.
-There are a whole bunch of churches and ministries dedicated to evangelism; spreading the Word in order to bring the lost to Christ.
-Committed relationship with Jesus Christ is the only way to eternal life and you can’t have a relationship with a horse without having a horse – but what comes next?
+Countless horse folks share their passion for horses with newcomers.
+Likewise, many churches and ministries are dedicated to evangelism; spreading the Word in order to bring the lost to Christ.
+Jesus Christ is the only way to eternal life and you can’t have a relationship with a horse without having a horse – but what comes next?

 “Is this all there is?”